uvarc/rc-website/README.md

     {{< tweet 877500564405444608 >}}

-A CADRE Education Track tile:

-    {{< education-track 279 >}}

 Shortcodes using `{{< >}}` simply render the text or HTML within the shortcode.
 Shortcodes using `{{% %}}` will also render any markdown within the shortcode.

 ### Featured Content
-To "feature" a post on the home page (which displays 2 most recent feature posts), simply add a CATEGORY with the value `feature`.
+To "feature" a post on the home page (which displays 3 most recent feature posts), simply add a CATEGORY with the value `feature`.

     categories = ["another-category","yet-another-category","feature"]